Guest-615695028/Guest-615695028/en/vocabulary.md

 ¹ "this computer cost me $600"; "the project was costed at $1 million."

-In Indo-European Union languages, (by descending relativity to English)
+In Indeuropean EU languages: (by descending relativity to English)
 |English|Thou|Ye|You
 |-|-|-|-
 |German|du|ihr|Sie